 Support for Australian small business

-An important part of what the Innovation Connections program does is to help businesses get the most out of their research and development (R&D) journey.
+An important part of what the SME Connect team does is to help businesses get the most out of their research and development (R&D) journey.

 A national team of facilitators assist small and medium-sized-businesses in establishing research priorities, locating researchers to collaborate with, and providing access to funding to fast-track R&D projects.

-Kenon aren’t alone on their journey – theirs was one of 200 projects supported by Innovation Connections in 2022.
+Kenon aren’t alone on their journey – theirs was one of over 200 projects supported by SME Connect in 2022.